Hellcrust: Kalamaut (2016–2018)

 The album has a theme of social criticism.
 It won "Album of The Year" at the Hammersonic Metal Awards 2016, at the Southeast Asia Hammersonic Festival.

 Kalamaut was reviewed by many Indonesian music portals.
 Samack from WarningMagz described it as "...a secret weapon for good music is writing quality lyrics, Kalamaut has succeeded in having these rare classifications as this album is different from their previous debut release, Hellcrust can now advance as one of the sharp and challenging death metal music band...".
 Kalamaut was listed as WarningMagz's 10 Best Metal Album.
 Angga from DCDC online music portal described ait s "...this is the dedication of Hellcrust to those who curse, for the sake of their mouths being silenced, they silently struggle to wait for the right time..."

 "Rimba Khalayak" (single) (2019)

 "Rimba Khalayak" was released around .The song is about behavior of social media users and highlights issues of ethnicity, religin, race, sexual exploitation, and the spread of hoaxes in cyberspace.
 It has a message about how to behave and be wise in social media.
 "Rimba Khalayak"'s literal meaning is "jungle" or "crowded audiences".

 The recording process for this single was started in mid-2018 at Three Sixty Studio, Jakarta.
-The musicality is sharpened and improved from the previous albums, as itwas intended as a pre-release trigger for the band's next album, Sejawat (released in mid-2020).
+The musicality is sharpened and improved from the previous albums, as it was intended as a pre-release trigger for the band's next album, Sejawat (released in mid-2020).
 It is a fast song, dense but easy to hear, catchy and anthemic.
 The single was managed with sole guitar formation after the departure of Baken in the previous year.